LynchzDEV/JavaScript-GUY/README.md

-# SPECIAL THANKS TO Guy Koranat ([@GkG0139](https://github.com/GkG0139)) FOR PROVIDED INFORMATION IN THIS REPOSITORY \n In case you want to edit, share, or do something, Go ask Guy respectfully.
+# SPECIAL THANKS TO Guy Koranat ([@GkG0139](https://github.com/GkG0139)) FOR PROVIDED INFORMATION IN THIS REPOSITORY \In case you want to edit, share, or do something, Go ask Guy respectfully.

 # JavaScript Study Material